thefisk/blog/content/posts/hugo-blog-s3-cloudflare.md

 ---
 title: "Creating a Hugo blog with S3 and Cloudflare"
 date: 2021-12-30T14:31:46Z
-draft: true
+draft: false
 tags: ["Hugo"]
 ---
-> How I made this blog and why...
+> How I made this blog and why I made some of the choices I did...

 When creating this blog, I came across many conflicting articles, particularly related to how to set up CI/CD for publishing updates to S3 and how best to use a CDN.
 I wanted to use this post to jot down what I ended up doing, and why.